magomimmo/modern-cljs/doc/tutorial-09.md

 Let's start by adding a `mouseover` handler to the `Calculate` button.
 The first step is to write a function, named `add-help`, which appends a `div` and the *Click to calculate* inner text to the end of the `shoppingForm` DOM node.
-To do that, we're are going to experience the domina library by using its `append!` function from `domina` namespace.
+To do that, we are going to experience the domina library by using its `append!` function from `domina` namespace.
 The documentation attached to `append!` function says that: